Find Your Representatives!

 Remember, however, you are all advocacy specialists in your own right, so follow your own instincts if you think it would be most effective.

-- The lead person should introduce himself/herself and allow everyone else around the table to introduce themselves. (one person doing all the talking is boring.)
-As you go around the table, each person should briefly say which county they are from and (if they are comfortable with doing so) who is mentally ill in their family, what the diagnosis is, and how they are doing (ie: if they need housing, hospitalization, employment, better medications, etc.) This makes it personal and interesting.
+- The lead person should introduce himself/herself and allow everyone else around the table to introduce themselves.
+(One person doing all the talking is boring.)
+As you go around the table, each person should briefly say which county they are from and (if they are comfortable with doing so) who has mental health considerations/conditions in their family, what the diagnosis is, and how they are doing (ie: if they need housing, hospitalization, employment, better medications, etc.) This makes it personal and interesting.
 Do not take more than 1-2 minutes with this.

 - Focus on the key points that make your case.
 Don’t forget to make known the importance of the issue to their constituency and the possible publicity and/or political effects of their decision (or make your case that this is more important than political gain, without insulting your rep!)